Novros/reactiveworld-pages/_posts/2018-03-11-RxSmalltalk-part01.md

 ```

 #### Constructor
-The constructor will create instance with data and prepare everything for emitting data.
+The constructor will only create instance with data and prepare everything for emitting data.
 Data will be emitted when Observer will request it.

 ``` smalltalk
 newObserver: aObserver data: aData